HACKSSENTIAL RULES ~ CHAPTER VIII

 Characters can heal over time, with the following conditions:

-Normal actions or combat may reverse healing, causing 1 point of additional damage per day.
+• Normal actions reverse healing, causing 1 point of additional damage per day.

-Other means of healing are possible, like a potion or a magic item; every item describes the recovery (and if it causes accelerated ageing).
+• Other means of healing are possible, like a potion or a magic item; every item describes the recovery (and if it causes accelerated aging).

 The recovery rules apply for any decrease in stats, also for disease or poisoning if not otherwise specified (in that case it is necessary to follow the indications of the contracted disease or poison).